-2013: Senate Bill 179 - Concerning the authority to continue to simulcast greyhound races after June 30, 2014 was enacted and became effective upon the Governor's signature.
+- 2011: Senate Bill 11-233 Concerning regulation by the State Lottery Division and, in connection therewith, authorizing the installation of video lottery terminals under the control of the [Lottery] Division, was introduced in the Senate on April 7, 2011, then, assigned to the Business, Labor and Technology Committee where, on May 9, 2011, it was postponed indefinitely. - 2012: On November 20, 2012, the demolition of Mile High Greyhound Park in Commerce City began with the destruction of the club entrance to the racetrack. - 2013: Senate Bill 179 Concerning the authority to continue to simulcast greyhound races after June 30, 2014 was enacted and became effective upon the Governor's signature.
 Additionally, this initiative included the elimination of any reference to greyhound promotions previously contained in the Colorado Greyhound Purse, Welfare, Adoption and Greyhound Racing Promotion Fund.
-The Fund monies are to be distributed solely to organizations engaged in welfare and adoption activities and is designated as the Colorado Greyhound Welfare and Adoption Fund.

-2014: House Bill 14-1146, enacted on March 10, 2014, prohibits live greyhound racing, but continues to allow the acceptance of wagers on out-of-state greyhound races that are simultaneously broadcast at racetracks/simulcast venues in Colorado.
+The Fund monies are to be distributed solely to organizations engaged in welfare and adoption activities and is designated as the Colorado Greyhound Welfare and Adoption Fund. - 2014: House Bill 14-1146, enacted on March 10, 2014, prohibits live greyhound racing, but continues to allow the acceptance of wagers on out-of-state greyhound races that are simultaneously broadcast at racetracks/simulcast venues in Colorado.

-2014: Ballot initiative 68, a proposal to erect a casino on the premises of Arapahoe Park racetrack, was defeated by voters.
+Ballot initiative 68, a proposal to erect a casino on the premises of Arapahoe Park racetrack, was defeated by voters.

-2015: The Sunset Audit Report was finalized in October and will be presented to the Legislature in 2016.

-2016: The Sunset Report was revised at the Legislative Committee Hearing and the only provision that was retained was to continue the Division of Racing Events as a stand-alone agency until September 1, 2023.
+- 2015: The Sunset Audit report was finalized and presented to the 2016 legislature . - 2016: The Sunset Report was revised at the Legislative Committee Hearing and the only provision that was retained was to continue the Division of Racing Events as a stand-alone agency until September 1, 2023.